Aflac (NYSE:AFL) Earns Neutral Rating from Analysts at UBS Group

-UBS Group began coverage on shares of Aflac (NYSE:AFL) in a research report report published on Tuesday, Analyst Ratings Network reports.
-The firm issued a neutral rating and a $55.00 price target on the financial services provider’s stock.
+UBS Group started coverage on shares of Aflac (NYSE:AFL) in a research note released on Monday, PriceTargets.com reports.
+The brokerage issued a neutral rating and a $55.00 target price on the financial services provider’s stock.

-Several other analysts also recently weighed in on the company.
-Truist boosted their price objective on Aflac from $35.00 to $48.00 in a research report on Monday, February 8th.
-Morgan Stanley raised their price target on Aflac from $55.00 to $58.00 and gave the company an overweight rating in a report on Thursday, April 1st.
-Royal Bank of Canada raised their price target on Aflac from $40.00 to $47.00 and gave the company a sector perform rating in a report on Friday, February 5th.
-JPMorgan Chase & Co. raised their price target on Aflac from $51.00 to $55.00 and gave the company a neutral rating in a report on Monday, April 5th.
-Finally, Zacks Investment Research cut Aflac from a hold rating to a sell rating and set a $55.00 price objective on the stock. in a research report on Tuesday, April 13th.
-Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and one has given a buy rating to the stock.
-Aflac presently has a consensus rating of Hold and a consensus price target of $49.00.
+Other equities analysts have also recently issued reports about the stock.
+Royal Bank of Canada upped their price objective on shares of Aflac from $40.00 to $47.00 and gave the company a sector perform rating in a research report on Friday, February 5th.
+Credit Suisse Group increased their price target on shares of Aflac from $40.00 to $48.00 and gave the stock a neutral rating in a research report on Wednesday, March 3rd.
+Evercore ISI raised shares of Aflac from an underperform rating to an in-line rating and increased their price target for the stock from $43.00 to $47.00 in a research report on Friday, January 8th.
+JPMorgan Chase & Co. increased their price target on shares of Aflac from $51.00 to $55.00 and gave the stock a neutral rating in a research report on Monday, April 5th.
+Finally, Morgan Stanley increased their price target on shares of Aflac from $55.00 to $58.00 and gave the stock an overweight rating in a research report on Thursday, April 1st.
+Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and one has given a buy rating to the company.
+Aflac has a consensus rating of Hold and a consensus price target of $49.00.

-Aflac (NYSE:AFL) last released its earnings results on Tuesday, February 2nd.
-The financial services provider reported $1.07 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.05 by $0.02.
-Aflac had a return on equity of 12.12% and a net margin of 21.11%.
-The company had revenue of $5.91 billion during the quarter, compared to the consensus estimate of $5.50 billion.
-During the same quarter in the previous year, the company posted $1.03 EPS.
-Aflac’s quarterly revenue was up 5.5% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that Aflac will post 4.93 EPS for the current year.
+Aflac (NYSE:AFL) last posted its quarterly earnings data on Wednesday, April 28th.
+The financial services provider reported $1.51 earnings per share for the quarter, beating analysts’ consensus estimates of $1.21 by $0.30.
+The company had revenue of $5.87 billion during the quarter, compared to analysts’ expectations of $5.55 billion.
+Aflac had a net margin of 21.11% and a return on equity of 12.12%.
+The firm’s revenue for the quarter was up 13.7% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.21 EPS.
+Analysts forecast that Aflac will post 4.93 earnings per share for the current year.

+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 1st.
+Investors of record on Wednesday, May 19th will be paid a dividend of $0.33 per share.
+This represents a $1.32 annualized dividend and a yield of 2.47%.
+Aflac’s dividend payout ratio (DPR) is 29.73%.

-In other Aflac news, Director Toshihiko Fukuzawa sold 1,000 shares of the firm’s stock in a transaction dated Thursday, February 11th.
-The stock was sold at an average price of $47.00, for a total value of $47,000.00.
-Following the transaction, the director now directly owns 12,814 shares of the company’s stock, valued at $602,258.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Teresa L. White sold 17,716 shares of the firm’s stock in a transaction dated Tuesday, February 9th.
-The stock was sold at an average price of $46.09, for a total value of $816,530.44.
-Following the completion of the transaction, the insider now directly owns 96,328 shares in the company, valued at $4,439,757.52.
+In other Aflac news, CFO James Todd Daniels sold 30,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 24th.
+The shares were sold at an average price of $50.43, for a total value of $1,512,900.00.
+Following the sale, the chief financial officer now owns 30,381 shares in the company, valued at $1,532,113.83.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Director Charles D. Lake II sold 45,804 shares of the firm’s stock in a transaction that occurred on Tuesday, February 16th.
+The shares were sold at an average price of $46.55, for a total transaction of $2,132,176.20.
+Following the completion of the sale, the director now owns 124,423 shares in the company, valued at approximately $5,791,890.65.
 The disclosure for this sale can be found here.
-Insiders sold 101,978 shares of company stock worth $4,884,687 over the last three months.
-Insiders own 1.40% of the company’s stock.
+In the last quarter, insiders have sold 101,978 shares of company stock worth $4,884,687.
+1.40% of the stock is owned by company insiders.

 Aflac Company Profile